web-extend/web-extend/README.md

 pnpm publish
 ```

-2. Publish `web-extend`.
+2. Publish `bext`.
 Before publish, you need to update the versions in templates.

 ```shell
 pnpm publish